naturalis/naturalis-icon-font/README.md

 == Using in websites ==

 From the icomoon app, you can download the font.
 It also includes a sample HTML file and the proper CSS to copy-paste in your website.
+Under preferences, choose 'Encode & Embed font in CSS' and "Generate stylesheet Variables for" and "SASS".

 You can use online recourses to convert and combine SVG files into a font, notably:
 - https://icomoon.io/